mmusthafapt/oi-task-1/Readme.md

 - Add an *ApplicationSet* for Frontend, backend and DB applications.
 An example is available in [src/Argo/example-applicationset.yaml](src/Argo/example-applicationset.yaml)
 - Create applicatoinsets for backend and database applications as well.

-If possible, Deploy ArgoCD just after the cluster creation and manage automation all components of the cluster inside ArgoCD is a recommended approach for complete automation.

-Secrets and confidential information can be securely handle with the help of Hashicorp Vault/ AWS Secret manager.
-Hashicorp vault can be inside or outside the kubernetes cluster.
-In both cases we need to integrate it with the kubernetes cluster where microservices run.

 ## Release life cycle
 1. **Development:**
    - Code pushed to Git.